tokend/knowledge-base/features/access_management.md

 ### Example

-Imagine Charles wants to delegate his KYC management responsibilities to his assistant Delta.
+Imagine Charlie wants to delegate his KYC management responsibilities to his assistant Dan.
-Delta in order to be able to access and manage KYC data of users, needs `KYC_ACC_MANAGER` signer Charles can set `KYC_ACC_MANAGER` signer to Delta, thus allowing him manage kyc
+Dan in order to be able to access and manage KYC data of users, needs `KYC_ACC_MANAGER` signer Charlie can set `KYC_ACC_MANAGER` signer to Dan, thus allowing him manage kyc